emtee40/SurvivalManual-wiki/Psychology.md

 ### Uncertainty and Lack of Control

 Some people have trouble operating in settings where everything is not clear-cut.
 The only guarantee in a survival situation is that nothing is guaranteed.
-It can be extremely stressful operating on limited information in a setting where you have limited control of your surroundings.
+It can be extremely stressful operating on limited information in a setting where you also have limited control of your surroundings.
 This uncertainty and lack of control also add to the stress of being ill or injured.

 ### Environment